Eain99/kintone_dojo/day8/task8a_Notes.md

 Screenshot of the Customization

-## Task in details
 ![task_08_goal.png](task_08_goal.png)

+## Task steps

-* Create Action5+1(2) app
+1. Create Action5+1(2) app
-* Create event (create.show)
+1. Create event (create.show)
-* As it is to get data from app setting, we will use the method "GET" and URL "/k/v1/app/form/fields.json"
+1. As it is to get data from app setting, we will use the method "GET" and URL "/k/v1/app/form/fields.json"
-* Declare request parameter(params) with app id with kintone.app.getId(). reference : [アプリID取得-cybozu developer network](https://developer.cybozu.io/hc/ja/articles/202166300-%E3%82%A2%E3%83%97%E3%83%AAID%E5%8F%96%E5%BE%97)
+1. Declare request parameter(params) with app id with kintone.app.getId(). reference : [アプリID取得-cybozu developer network](https://developer.cybozu.io/hc/ja/articles/202166300-%E3%82%A2%E3%83%97%E3%83%AAID%E5%8F%96%E5%BE%97)